 The family of Sarah Ann, her two infants, and her new husband did settle in Exeter.

-Sarah Ann and James would have six children (three sons and three daughters):
+Sarah Ann and James would have eight children (four sons and four daughters):

 From around December 1877, Sarah Ann and James had lodgers at their home in Little Clifton Street in Exeter.
 Their lodgers were a couple, Samuel Ford, a cabdriver, and his unwell wife Dinah Ford.
 Dinah was in hospital for some months, then cared for at Little Clifton Street by Samuel's mother and Sarah Ann, who must have meanwhile been caring too for her four young children.
 In December 1878, Dinah passed away, with Sarah Ann as witness.